connexcs/docs/docs/customer/main.md

 !!! warning
     DO NOT save passwords in either of the notes field in the Contact Details.

-![alt text][contacts-2]
 ![alt text][main-tab]

 !!! note
     Check in the Customer Details to confirm the Mobile and Email have been verified.
-You can modify these in the contact or the customer can do this in the Customer Portal.
+You can modify these in the Contact or the customer can do this in the Customer Portal.

 To reset a Contact password: